-Let’s look at 11 reasons why we think moving to Atlanta is a great idea.
+Let’s look at 11 reasons why we think move and live in Atlanta, Georgia is a great idea.

 1. Rich History

 Atlanta, Georgia, has a solid history that makes it a treasure find for history lovers.
 The iconic Martin Luther King Jr., and other notable figures were born here.
 It was established in 1837 and had a significant role in the history of America.
 According to historical facts, ATL was once burnt to the ground during the Civil War.
 It was later rebuilt and became a major center of the Civil Rights Movement in the 1950s – 1960s.

 Atlanta embodies everything good about the South.
 Even though many of its residents hail from other parts of the country, Atlantans are known for their friendliness.
 On the street, everyone will wave, so don’t be surprised if a stranger approaches you and starts talking.
 No one here is quick to judge because this is such a laid-back place.
 If you’re a newcomer to the area, you’ll be struck by how friendly the locals are.
 If you’re coming from a city where people are less friendly, this may come as a surprise at first, but you’ll find that most of the people you encounter in Atlanta have good intentions.
 It’s because of the laid-back and welcoming atmosphere that living here is such a pleasure.
 You will likely be relocating to Georgia’s largest hub if you are moving there.